daeuniverse/dae/README.md

 check_tolerance: 60ms
 ```

 This means: prefer the 2nd node in the group (index 1, 0-based).
 If it fails after 3 connection attempts with 5 seconds timeout each → automatically switch to the best available node.
-When the fixed node recovers → automatically switch back.
-The 60ms tolerance prevents flapping.
+When the fixed node recovers → immediately and unconditionally switch back.
+The 60ms tolerance prevents flapping between fallback nodes (s2 ↔ s5) during failover.

 ---